vtex-apps/product-list/docs/README.md

   }
 ```

+Once you added the `product-list` to the `minicart-product-list`, no further actions are required, as the block works with a default implementation behind the scenes.
+In other words, the Product List component is ready to be rendered.

 ### Advanced Configuration

-The `product-list` block is made up of other smaller blocks.
-Currently, its default implementation is as follows (props omitted):
+Currently, the `product-list` default implementation is as follows:

 ```json
 {